landerson02/Adatest-App/README.md

 ```
 bash start-application.sh
 ```
-To stop the application, run the following command:
+When done, to stop the application, run the following command:
 ```
 bash stop-application.sh
 ```